Shareuhack | Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers (6 Countries)

 Monthly Income RangeAvailable OptionsKey Threshold

-Under NT$80KThailand DTVSavings of THB 500,000 (approx. NT$450K), no hard monthly income requirement
+Under NT$80KVietnam + Sri Lanka + Thailand DTVThailand requires THB 500,000 savings (~NT$450K), no hard monthly income requirement

-NT$130K–170KThailand DTV + Portugal D8D8 requires EUR 3,680/month (approx. NT$130K), but you need to be prepared to relocate
+NT$130K–170KAbove + Portugal D8D8 requires EUR 3,680/month (~NT$130K), must be prepared to relocate

-NT$170K+All threeJapan DNV requires JPY 10M/year (approx. NT$170K/month) — hard threshold
+NT$170K+All sixJapan DNV requires JPY 10M/year (~NT$170K/month) — hard threshold

 Important: The monthly income figures above refer to "verifiable, stable income" — freelancers with fluctuating income face stricter scrutiny for Japan and Portugal applications.